-How to set defaults for all visualizations in your workspace/team
+How to set defaults for all visualizations in your workspace or team

 If you're an administrator of your workspace or team, you might want to make some decisions about visualizations that apply to the whole workspace or team.
 That's what the configuration part of your workspace are for.
 For example, you can decide on a default locale, embed code, or folder.